Dr Emma Hunter

 I have supervised a range of PhD topics in the field of African history, including ‘Nationalism, Authority and Political Identity in the Secession of Katanga, 1908-1963’ (Catherine Porter); Church and State in Post-Colonial Uganda, 1962-1981’ (Eva Namusoke) and ‘Imaginging Modernity in the Uganda Prisons Service, 1945-1979' (Katherine Bruce-Lockhart).

-I welcome proposals for research projects in the field of African political, intellectual and cultural history.
+I welcome proposals for research projects in the field of African political, intellectual, cultural and social history.

 View of Lake Victoria, Tanzania